MikeOchtman/workshop_encoder/README.md

 ## Advanced esp-idf CMake and user-developed components
 The project is structured to use user-defined components to break the project up into logical sections.
-We are using esp-idf recommended compunent structure, i.e.
+We are using esp-idf recommended component structure, i.e.
 ${WorkspaceFolder}/components
                     -----| component-name
                           -------| include